siejkowski/swift-dsl-toolbelt/2-dsls.md

 &nbsp;

-### To bring widely-used conventions and techniques to the language
+### To bring widely-used conventions and techniques to the platform

     // https://github.com/kiwi-bdd/Kiwi
     describe(@"Team", ^{